-Because many owners assume that slow moving is the natural aging process, they may not act at all.
-It is in these times where you are missing an opportunity to reduce arthritic pain for your cat.
+Because many owners assume that slow-moving is the natural aging process, they may not act at all.
+It is during these times where you are missing the chance to reduce arthritic pain for your cat.

-Making sure your cat has regular visits to the vets can be invaluable.
+Making sure your cat has regular visits to the vet can be invaluable.
 Professionals, through x-rays, can quickly identify changes (even in the early stages) and provide comprehensive medical support.

 3) Diabetes Mellitus

-Diabetes, if left untreated, can cause your senior cat difficulty with walking and standing.
-This is the result of nerve damage.
-Taking on somewhat of a hunched over posture, felines in this state tend to walk very low to the ground.
+Diabetes, if left untreated, can cause difficulty with walking and standing due to nerve damage.
+Taking on somewhat of a hunched over posture, felines tend to walk very low to the ground.

-Increased thirst and urination is another symptom of concern.
+Increased thirst and urination is another symptom.
 Cats who have diabetes often have increased urine volume and water loss.
-This can cause a cycle where dehydration becomes common as does a need to consume more water.
+This can cause a cycle where dehydration becomes common, as does a need to consume more water.